ardagnir/vimbed/README.md

 Note that vimbed won't be very useful without another process to communicate with.

 ##API
-Coming soon.
-Until then, see Pterosaur and Chalcogen for examples.
+Coming eventually.
+Until then, see Athame, Pterosaur, and Chalcogen for examples.

 ##License
 AGPL v3